 Whether you had a momentary lapse of judgment or were in the wrong place at the wrong time, you need a Maryland theft lawyer to help you plan your defense if you have been accused of stealing.
 You might be found guilty even if you have an honest belief that you are innocent of the theft crimes of which you are charged.
 Many people face negative repercussions for something they didn’t do because they failed to seek reliable legal counsel.

 Theft charges resulting in Maryland felonies or misdemeanors see severe penalties, including incarceration and fines depending on the type of crime.
 Theft cases involving large amounts of property or services or a dangerous weapon are dealt with more harshly than petty theft or shoplifting.
 The punishment is intended to be a deterrent and is somewhat arbitrarily doled out based on the value of the property stolen or the pain and suffering the alleged victim received.

 A criminal lawyer with ample experience with Maryland state law and the criminal justice system has the tools to provide information, advice, and legal representation.
 They may be able to professionally negotiate your supposed theft offenses to reduce the charges or have them withdrawn.
-Contact a Maryland theft attorney at law, such as Morgan E. Leigh of Scrofano Law, for a carefully considered and comprehensive criminal defense.
+Contact a Maryland theft attorney at law, such as Paolo Gnocchi of Scrofano Law, for a carefully considered and comprehensive criminal defense.

 The Role of a Theft Attorney in Maryland

 Although you never think you will need their services, many possible scenarios would require the assistance of a theft attorney in Maryland.
 For example, if you have been found with stolen personal property, you could be accused of stealing by the owner of the property and subsequently arrested.
 A vindictive ex-spouse could implicate you for credit card theft, blaming you for taking unauthorized possession of their credit or debit card under false pretenses.